-Foul water, comprising sewage and industrial effluent (and some surface water run-off), from the Dublin area is treated at Ringsend WWTP prior to discharge to Dublin Bay.
+- The Proposed Development is expected to result in minimal foul water discharges (P.E. approximately <1), considering the predicted low usage.
+Foul water, comprising sewage and industrial effluent (and some surface water run-off), from the Dublin area has historically been, and will continue to be, treated at Ringsend WWTP prior to discharge to Dublin Bay.
 The most recent information from Irish Water indicates that the plant is operating above its capacity of 1.64 million P.E.
 (Irish Water, 2017), with a current operational loading of c.2.2 million P.E.
-Ringsend WWTP operates under a discharge licence from the EPA (D0034-01) and must comply with the licence conditions.

-Despite the capacity issues associated with the Ringsend WWTP, tThe Liffey Estuary Lower and Dublin Bay are currently classified by the EPA as being of "Unpolluted" water quality status16.
+Ringsend WWTP operates under a discharge licence from the EPA (D0034-01) and must comply with the licence conditions. - Despite the capacity issues associated with the Ringsend WWTP, the Liffey Estuary Lower and Dublin Bay are currently classified by the EPA as being of "Unpolluted" water quality status.
 The Tolka Estuary is currently classified by the EPA as being "Potentially Eutrophic".
-The pollutant content of future foul water discharges to Dublin Bay is considered likely to decrease in the long-term for the following reasons:

-- An Bord Pleanála granted planning permission for an upgrade to the Ringsend WWTP in April 201917, which will increase capacity at the plant, and - An Bord Pleanála granted planning permission18 for the Greater Dublin Drainage (GDD) Project which will involve the construction of a new regional wastewater treatment facility in Clonshaugh in North County Dublin, the development of which will help alleviate capacity issues at Ringsend WWTP.

-It is also an objective of the Greater Dublin Strategic Drainage Study, and all development plans within the catchment of Ringsend WWTP, to include Sustainable Urban Drainage Systems (SUDS) within new developments.
-The relevant development plans also have protective policies/objectives in place to protect water quality in the receiving freshwater and marine environments, and to implement the Water Framework Directive in achieving good water quality status for Dublin Bay.

-Considering the above, particularly the current unpolluted status of Dublin Bay, it is concluded that the Proposed Development will not impact on the overall water quality status of Dublin Bay.

-Therefore, there is no possibility of the Proposed Development undermining the conservation objectives of any of the qualifying interests or special conservation interests of the European sites in, or associated with, Dublin Bay as a result of foul water discharges.
+The pollutant content of future foul water discharges to Dublin Bay is considered likely to decrease in the long-term for the following reasons: - An Bord Pleanála granted planning permission for an upgrade to the Ringsend WWTP in April 2019, which will increase capacity at the plant, and - There is a commitment in the National Development Plan 2018-2027 to invest in and progress the Greater Dublin Drainage Project which will involve the provision of a new regional wastewater treatment plant at a site in the northern part of the Greater Dublin Area and the provision of a new Orbital Drainage Sewer linking the new plant to the existing regional sewer network, which will enable future connections for identified areas of development within the catchment area.
+The provision of the Greater Dublin Drainage Project will augment the waste water treatment capacity currently provided by Ringsend WWTP across the Greater Dublin Area. - 63 It is also an objective of the Greater Dublin Strategic Drainage Study, and all development plans within the catchment of Ringsend WWTP, to include Sustainable Urban Drainage Systems (SUDS) within new developments.
+The relevant development plans also have protective policies/objectives in place to protect water quality in the receiving freshwater and marine environments, and to implement the Water Framework Directive in achieving good water quality status for Dublin Bay. - 64 Considering the above, particularly the current unpolluted status of Dublin Bay, and that the predicted very minimal foul water discharges (P.E. approximately <1, considering predicted low usage), arising from the Proposed Development, would equate to a very small percentage of the overall discharge volumes sent to Ringsend WWTP for treatment, it is concluded that the Proposed Development will not impact on the overall water quality status of Dublin Bay. - Therefore, there is no possibility of the Proposed Development undermining the conservation objectives of any of the qualifying interests or special conservation interests of the European sites in, or associated with, Dublin Bay as a result of foul water discharges.